We have moved to 41 Croydon Ave Croydon NSW 2132. Contact us: 0433 784 171.

 • Hygroryza aristata (Floating Plant) - Nano Tanks Australia Aquarium Shop

-Hygroryza aristata (Floating Plant)
+Hygroryza aristata (Floating Plant) 1 plant around 10cm

 Hygroryza aristata is a unique floating aquatic plant in the Poaceae family.
 This species is known for its attractive appearance and ability to create a lush, green canopy on the water's surface.
 Its floating nature and distinctive foliage make it a fascinating addition to any aquarium, providing both aesthetic appeal and functional benefits such as shading and habitat for aquatic life.
 Key Features: Scientific Name: Hygroryza aristata Common Name: None Family Name: Poaceae Water Parameters: Temperature: 22°C - 28°C pH: 6.0 - 7.5 Hardness: Soft to moderately hard water Light Requirement: Moderate to high lighting Bright light promotes vigorous growth CO2 Requirements: Not necessary Can thrive without CO2 supplementation Plant Appearance: Leaves: Narrow, elongated leaves that float on the water surface, forming dense mats.
 Growth Habit: Floating stems that spread across the water, providing cover and reducing algae growth by blocking light.
 Size: Can cover large areas of the water surface, suitable for tanks of various sizes.
 Care Tips: Regular trimming helps manage its spread and keeps the plant from overcrowding the tank.
 Thrives in nutrient-rich water, benefiting from regular fertilization.
 Ideal for providing shade and creating hiding spots for fish and invertebrates.
 Hygroryza aristata is an exceptional choice for aquarists seeking to add a unique, floating plant to their aquariums.
 Its ease of care and ecological benefits make it a valuable addition to any aquatic environment.
+Please note that depending on the season the look of this plant will vary

 $9.95

-Java Fern Mini on terracotta pot
+Java Fern on terracotta pot

 Java-fern-mini is a small, low-maintenance aquatic plant with delicate, bright green leaves.
 It is a popular choice for aquascaping and aquarists alike due to its low-maintenance nature and its ability to thrive in low-light conditions.
 It is easy to propagate and can be grown both submerged and emerged, making it a versatile plant for aquariums of all sizes.
 Its leaves provide a natural filter for the water, removing toxins and pollutants, and its roots help to keep the aquarium substrate clean.
 This came in a small terracotta pot.
 It will stay smallish.